noob-26/noob-26/README.md

 <!--Here are some ideas to get you started:-->

 <!-- 🔭 I’m currently working on-->
-- 🌱 I’m currently learning Android App development and various Data Structures and Algorithms.
+- 🌱 I’m currently learning Web development and various Data Structures and Algorithms.
-- 👯 I’m looking to collaborate on projects involving Android App Development.
+- 👯 I’m looking to collaborate on projects involving Full-Stack Web Development.
 <!--- 🤔 I’m looking for help with ..
 - 💬 Ask me about ...
 - 😄 Pronouns: ...